w4356y/BioAnalyst/README.md

 # BioAnalyst
-An public shiny app that is used to do basic data analysis for biological data.
+A public shiny app that is used to do basic data analysis for biological data.

 ## Instalation
-You can install the application with the following command：
+You can install the package with the following command：
 ```
 devtools::install_github("w4356y/BioAnalyst")
 ```

 ## Example
-A example of running this app:
+An example of running this app:
 ```
 library(BioAnalyst)
 runApp()